Awaratrader/hello_test/README.md

 # README
 Learning ruby on rails
-and deply on github firt ror
+and deply on github first ror project